gitname/sediment-api/README.md

 docker exec -it app pip freeze > requirements.txt
 ```

-The table below contains the names of all the packages I explicitly installed via `pip install <name>` while writing the Python scripts in this repository:
+The table below contains the names of all the packages I explicitly installed via `pip install <name>`:

 | Name                | Description                | I use it to...                  | References                                                     |
 |---------------------|----------------------------|---------------------------------|----------------------------------------------------------------|